FigCreative/Fig-Base-Wordpress-Theme/README.md

 Review changes or have live changes in your browser, only works on localhost<br />
 <code>$ grunt review</code>

-Staging/ Production Commands, Shall convert all images, and do CSS Unused, this will remove all CSS classes that are not used on the website.
+Staging, Shall convert all images, and do CSS Unused, this will remove all CSS classes that are not used on the website.
 A backup of your local database shall also be created, with a production db that has all the urls changed as set in the grunt file.<br />
 <code>$ grunt launch</code>

-To run launch without the Uncss, this should be used if your have errors in the standard launch.<br />
+First upload onto the server, includes wordpress and all relevant files, make sure the config file is setup in wordpress.
+Also upload the production database in the <code>db/production/</code>
+<code>$ grunt wordpress-upload</code>

+Alterations or changes to the website should then be uploaded using this command as it does not reupload wordpress base files.
+<code>$ grunt wpcontent-upload</code>

+For production, run this to remove all unused css.
+Make sure settings in grunt are setup correctly.<br />
-<code>$ grunt launchv2</code>
+<code>$ grunt cssfix</code>

 To watch your files that change and run grunt tasks:<br />
 <code>$ grunt watch</code>